 Sinus augmentation, or sinus lift surgery, makes it easier to place dental implants in the upper jaw by using a bone graft to form new bone along the sinus floor.
 To perform a sinus augmentation procedure, your oral surgeon will make an incision to access the sinus, lift the sinus membrane, and insert the grafting material.
 Once the graft heals, there will be enough healthy bone in the upper jaw to support a dental implant.

-Bone Grafting in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD
+Bone Grafting in Columbia, Catonsville, Lutherville, and Westminster, MD

 Hear From Our Patients